Thoregon/thoregon.aurora/lib/viewmodel/spec.md

 ## Embedded View

 - view model will get the parent model and view model
+- with attribute 'set-parent-viewmodel'
 - model-property=<property-name>
-    - model can be passed to the embedded view model by specifying
+    - a property from the model can be passed to the embedded view as model
-    - a '.' (dot) passes the current model
+    - you have to know what to do when it's used together with 'set-parent-viewmodel'

 ## AuroraTemplate